belindadunu/Build-and-Test-Code-with-Jenkins-then-Manually-Deploy-Your-Application-to-Elastic-Beanstalk/README.md

 4. Run the pipeline and observe it checking out code, building the app, and archiving the output.

+Our pipeline did the following:

+1. Checked out the code from GitHub.
+2. Built the Python application.
+3. Archived the source into a ZIP file.
+4. Saved the artifact to a location similar to `/var/lib/jenkins/jobs/myapp/builds/1/archive/myapp.zip`
+5. From here, I extracted the generated ZIP file to validate that Jenkins was packaging the application correctly.

 ### Deploy to Elastic Beanstalk

 Once our pipeline runs successfully, we can deploy manually to Elastic Beanstalk: